butterflyology/tidy_Baseball_Data/README.md

 5. 20 August - Uploaded Ch.
 5, exercises, and added a table with EVENT_CD codes explained.
 6. 22 August - Uploaded Ch.
 6 code and exercises.
 7. 24 August - Cleaned code and centered figures.
+8. 28 August - Fixed figures in Ch.2, began work on Ch.7